MW 19x4 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is part of the strongest magnets, they are prone to corrosion in humid environments.
-For this reason, they are coated with a coating of nickel to protect them from corrosion.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
+Moreover, even though neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
+Therefore, they are coated with a coating of gold-nickel to protect them from corrosion.
+It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires special caution during their handling.
 For this reason, any mechanical processing should be done before they are magnetized.

 In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
-Therefore, they are often covered with thin coatings, such as gold, to preserve them from environmental factors and prolong their durability.
-Temperatures exceeding 130°C can result in a deterioration of their magnetic properties, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.
+Therefore, they are often coated with coatings, such as epoxy, to protect them from external factors and prolong their durability.
+Temperatures exceeding 130°C can result in a loss of their magnetic strength, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.

-As for dangers, it is important to avoid using neodymium magnets in acidic environments, basic conditions, organic or solvent environments, unless they are properly protected.
-Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may forfeit their magnetic properties.
+As for dangers, it is important to avoid using neodymium magnets in acidic environments, basic environments, organic or solvent environments, unless they are adequately insulated.
+Additionally, their use is not recommended in wet conditions, oil, or in an environment containing hydrogen, as they may forfeit their magnetic strength.

 Find suggested articles